wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 1. At the Lightsail console, click the orange icon for terminal to the right of the instance you want to work on.

+   TODO: Screenshot here.

    According to the "Help" tab on the right edge of the Lightsail console:

 1. Highlight a portion of the Lightsail terminal window by clicking on the beginning of what you want to copy, then hold down the left-mouse and drag your mouse across to the end of the text to be copied.
 Press Enter to copy the text into the browser's orange clipboard icon.

-1. Click on the organge clipboard icon and press command+A to copy all to your invisible Clipboard.
+1. Click on the organge clipboard icon at the bottom-right of the pop-up window and

+   TODO: Screenshot here.

+1. Press command+A to highlight all the text, then
+1. Press command+C to copy the highlighted text to your machine's invisible Clipboard.

+1. Press command+Tab to switch to a program on your laptop.
+1. Click on where you want to paste.
+1. Press command+V to paste the text.

+<a name="Security"></a>

+## Security

    QUESTION TO AMAZON: How to copy text into the session?
+The following doesn't work:

+1. Highlight and copy (with command+C) a command you want to issue in the Lightsail terminal.

+1. At the prompt, right-click to

    QUESTION TO AMAZON: How to get around the auto-repeat of a character pressed on the screen?

 1. On a Mac, hold down control and press C to escape any running command.

-<a name="Security"></a>

-## Security

-1. To get the RSA fingerprint, aka the instance ID:
+   To get the RSA fingerprint, aka the instance ID:

    <pre>aws ec2 get-console-output --instance-id instance_id</pre>

-1. To get the password (which is not needed if you're using the pem file to login):
+   Alternately, to get the password (which is not needed if you're using the pem file to login):

    <pre>cat bitnami_application_password</pre>

+   TODO: To run a script, copy the script such as:

+   <pre>sh ... </pre>

-   ### Monitor the instance
+## Monitor the instance

 1. See <a target="_blank" href="https://lightsail.aws.amazon.com/ls/docs/en/articles/managing-your-instance-using-lightsail">Managing your Amazon Lightsail instance</a>.